Liberal Arts

 • Researching cross-cultural experiences

-In this module, you’ll analyse and present your experiences of your placement year.
-You’ll gain core critical skills for your final year, as you analyse your time living in a different culture, and the wider cross-cultural experiences of individuals or groups.
-You’ll do independent research on an aspect of the country you lived in that fascinates you.
-You’ll also present the outcomes of your research at an academic conference, giving you vital skills for your future career.
+In this module, you’ll collect, analyse and present primary data of cultural aspects that interest you, using methodological approaches and techniques that best fit your research.
+You’ll gain core critical skills for your final year, as you analyse your data and the data-collection process, as well as the wider cross-cultural experiences of individuals, groups and communities, either in the UK or abroad.
+You’ll also present the outcomes of your independent research at an academic conference, giving you vital skills for your future career.

 Optional modules